shakfu/cyfaust/README.md

 The following setup sequence is illustrative of this and is also useful if you want to setup cyfaust manually.

-For macOS, having Xcode installed or the CommandLine tools installed (`xcode-select --install`)is required, and then you will need to have python and cmake installed.
-If you use [Homebrew](https://brew.sh), this is simple:
+For macOS, having Xcode or the CommandLine tools (`xcode-select --install`) installed is required, and then you will need to have python and cmake installed.
+If you use [Homebrew](https://brew.sh), this is simply:

 ```bash
 brew install python cmake
 ```

-For Linux, if you are on a debian system, you will need something like the following:
+For Linux, if you are on a Debian-derived system, you will need something like the following:

 ```bash
 sudo apt update